flash_onGetting Electricity Methodology

 A procedure is defined as any interaction of the company’s employees or its main electrician or electrical engineer (that is, the one who may have done the internal wiring) with external parties, such as the electricity distribution utility, electricity supply utilities, government agencies, electrical contractors and electrical firms.
 Interactions between company employees and steps related to the internal electrical wiring, such as the design and execution of the internal electrical installation plans, are not counted as procedures.
 Procedures that must be completed with the same utility but with different departments are counted as separate procedures (table 1).

 The company’s employees are assumed to complete all procedures themselves unless the use of a third party is mandated (for example, if only an electrician registered with the utility is allowed to submit an application).
 If the company can, but is not required to, request the services of professionals (such as a private firm rather than the utility for the external works), these procedures are recorded if they are commonly done.
 For all procedures only the most likely cases (for example, more than 50% of the time the utility has the material) and those followed in practice for connecting a warehouse to electricity are counted.

 Time is recorded in calendar days.
 The measure captures the median duration that the electricity utility and experts indicate is necessary in practice, rather than required by law, to complete a procedure with minimum follow-up and no extra payments.
-It is also assumed that the minimum time required for each procedure is 1 day.
+It is assumed that the minimum time required for each procedure is one day.
 Although procedures may take place simultaneously, they cannot start on the same day (that is, simultaneous procedures start on consecutive days).
 It is assumed that the company does not waste time and commits to completing each remaining procedure without delay.
 The time that the company spends on gathering information is not taken into account.
 It is assumed that the company is aware of all electricity connection requirements and their sequence from the beginning.